 As with any embarrassing situation, your first instinct may not be your best response.
-When you’re flustered, it’s easy to say too much or say the wrong thing, says Melisa Shelton, M.S., a school psychologist in the Lake Stevens School District.
+When you’re flustered, it’s easy to say too much or say the wrong thing, says school psychologist Melisa Shelton, M.S.
 “I recommend taking a short break to regain some composure before plunging into an explanation.”

 Next, don’t assume that your child saw everything — or much of anything.
 A preschool-age child is probably not aware of what’s happening under those sheets, says Leman, so giving too much detail or long, clinical explanations will just confuse them.

 “Most 3- and 4-year-olds won’t have a clue, even if they do see something,” he adds.
 Thankfully, that means parents usually can let themselves off the hook with a simple “Mommy and Daddy were hugging, because we love each other” response for tots and very young children.